Disentangling Interacting Systems with Fermionic Gaussian Circuits: Application to Quantum Impurity Models: Entanglement Renormalization of the Bath Electrons

 The mutual information, shown in Fig. \ref{fig:GMERA2demo}(c), elucidates the pattern of correlations between the active and inactive orbitals and the impurity.
 This is consistent with previous results on boundary MERA where a Wilson-chain-like structure \cite{PhysRevB.82.144409} naturally arises from the MERA tensor network in the presence of impurities \cite{PhysRevB.82.161107,evenbly2014algorithms,PhysRevB.91.205119}.
-Here we also find the emergent long-range hopping terms (significant off-diagonal entries in Fig.~\ref{fig:GMERA2demo}(b)) also form a chain of hoppings between the active sites, with values decaying with distance from the impurity.
+Here we also find the emergent long-range hopping terms [significant off-diagonal entries in Fig.~\ref{fig:GMERA2demo}(b)] also form a chain of hoppings between the active sites, with values decaying with distance from the impurity.
 We plan to investigate the connection to the Wilson chain construction in more depth in a future work.

 The correctness of the above two emergent reduced effective Hamiltonians for approximating the ground-state energy is surprisingly good, as shown in Fig. \ref{fig:EGSscale}.
 For a system of size $N=129$, a reduced system of \mbox{$N_\mathrm{bGMERA}=14$} sites can already accurately capture the ground state energy for a wide range of interactions $U/t \in [1, 10]$ with an error less than $0.1\%$ \footnote{Since we focus on the interaction at the impurity site $1$ and the impurity mutual information (first row of the matrix) contains all necessary entanglement information, emergent models are taken from the impurity mutual information $I(1,r)$ with cutoffs, for both ground state energies and dynamics.}.
-Note that such great agreement of ground state energies is not obvious purely from the transformed bath Hamiltonian since some neglected terms of the Hamiltonian have coefficients with absolute values greater than $0.1$.
-Thus, entanglement renormalization of the GMERA circuits yield non-trivial emergent models for the interacting problem.
+Note that such great agreement of ground-state energies is not obvious purely from the transformed bath Hamiltonian since some neglected terms of the Hamiltonian have coefficients with absolute values greater than $0.1$.
+Thus, entanglement renormalization of the GMERA circuits yields nontrivial emergent models for the interacting problem.
+Moreover, the emergent models also provide efficiently coarsed-grained models for time evolution.
+In Appendix \ref{app:GMERATevo}, the lesser Green's function obtained in small emergent models ($<50$ sites) can accurately capture the behavior in the originally large system ($256$ sites).